nightwatchjs-community/nightwatch-examples/README.md

 ### Publishing HTML Test Report using Github
-Github actions can be used to run your nightwatch tests and publish your test report to Github Pages Here is the [test report](https://nightwatchjs.github.io/nightwatch-examples) generated using Github Actions and Pages Checkout the [Blog](https://nightwatchjs.org/blog/publish-your-nightwatch-html-report-on-github-pages/) about setting up Nightwatch tests on Github Actions and publishing test report on Github Pages
+Github actions can be used to run your nightwatch tests and publish your test report to Github Pages Here is the [test report](https://nightwatchjs.github.io/nightwatch-examples) generated using Github Actions and Pages.

+Checkout the [Blog](https://nightwatchjs.org/blog/publish-your-nightwatch-html-report-on-github-pages/) about setting up Nightwatch tests on Github Actions and publishing test report on Github Pages